CESNET/CzechLight-br2-external/README.md

 | BiDi Amplifier C-Band + 1572nm | `sdn-bidi-cplus1572` |
 | BiDi Amplifier C-Band + 1572nm with OCM | `sdn-bidi-cplus1572-ocm` |

-Some ancient prototypes have deprecated PCBs (blue).
-On these, skip the `-g2` suffix.
-All red PCBs are `-g2`.

 ```
 => setenv czechlight sdn-roadm-line-g2
 => saveenv